leanstartlab/Lean_Start_lab_git_follow/Eng/git/flow.md

     $ git rebase -i [hash value of the commit before the first commit you created or the number of commits needs to be grouped]
     ```

-5. Move to local's master branch and update to latest version.
+5. Move to local's develop branch and update to latest version.
     ```sh
-    $ git checkout master
+    $ git checkout develop
-    $ git pull upstream master
+    $ git pull lsl develop
     ```

-6. Move back to your task branch, rebase this branch with master branch.
+6. Move back to your task branch, rebase this branch with develop branch.
     ```sh
     $ git checkout task/1234
-    $ git rebase master
+    $ git rebase develop
     ```
     **If conflict error occurs when rebasing, please refer to "fix conflict error when rebasing" procedure.**